spxbhuhb/adaptive/lib/lib-ui-mpw/doc/guides/what is a multi-pane workspace.md

 For both cases [activeContentPane](property://MultiPaneWorkspace) contains the pane which is currently active.

-## wsCenterPane
+## centerPane

-- The [wsCenterPane](fragment://) fragment can be loaded to the center to manage multiple panes in pane groups.
+- The [centerPane](fragment://) fragment can be loaded to the center to manage multiple panes in pane groups.
 - Each pane group must have at least one content pane and may have more than one content pane.
 - The pane groups are separated by sliders which can be used to resize the groups.
 - Each pane group: